unisse-courses/s14-mp9/README.md

 The typical person using the application.
 Only has control of viewing, reserving, and abandoning a locker and viewing and editing their profile.

 ### Login and Register
 For the users' conveniency, both the log in and register features are in the same page.

 Login
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web1.png)
+The login page can now check for incorrect passwords or nonexistent accounts.

 Register
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web2.png)
+Registration can now check if the user missed some forms or typed in a password with less than 6 characters.

 #### Home
 The main page of the logged in user.